BU-CLOUD-F20/Secure_MultiParty/README.md

      * Multithreading (e.g. OpenMP, pthreads, ...)
   * Identifying bottlenecks and other areas for improvement to the library as implemented.
 * Evaluate performance of MPC implementation on top of a Linux micro-kernel
+* Define our own benchmark targeting specific characteristics of MPC workloads.
+  * Are there measurements or types of workloads that are not represented in our other tests?

 ## Outside of Scope:
 *The following are clearly being mentioned to be out of scope of this project*